 A Gantt chart is used for planning, scheduling, and tracking projects.
 It is a horizontal bar chart that serves as a visual tool for project management.

 The primary emphasis is showing what steps need to be done and when.
 The horizontal bars represents activities and the length of the bar represents the amount of time to complete the activity and the planned starting and end points.

 It can also illustrates dependent steps, overlapping steps and the extent of time.
 The chart is regularly updated to quickly show the status of a project at any given time.

-It is a form of visual management that people can quickly see and understand the start and finish dates of the terminal elements and summary elements of a project.
-A Gantt chart allows you to estimate project duration, sequence of events, coordination, and resource allocation.
+This tool is a form of visual management since it allows quick visibility into the start and finish dates of the terminal and summary elements of a project.
+A Gantt chart allows you to estimate project duration, the sequence of events, and resource allocation.